fulara/knw_share/book/src/favorites/enum.md

 }
 ```

-They provide similar functionality to C++' variants
+They provide similar functionality to C++' variants, Where you can bind additional data to enum variants.

 ```rust
 struct CustomData {